Discover Why Taipei is the #1 Place to Learn Chinese This Year

 Taiwanese speak Mandarin, but use traditional characters whereas the mainland use simplified.

-Can I learn Mandarin with a Taiwanese teacher Online?
+Can I learn Mandarin with an online teacher in Taipei?

 Absolutely, all our teachers in Taiwan are natives, and you can choose to study with a Taiwanese teacher if you so wish.